When the 2010 British Open kicked off, he was listed as 200:1 odds to win the PGA major across the pond.

 When the tournament at St. Andrews reached its midway point, his name was at the top of the leaderboard – but the talk of him remained buried deep in one of the Old Course’s pot bunkers.

-He’s Louis Oosthuizen – the 27-year old South African who took the 2010 British Open by storm – so much that he made any and all of the blustery winds at St. Andrews feel more like a gentle breeze.
+He’s Louis Oosthuizen – the 27-year old South African who took the 2010 British Open by storm.
+He made any and all of the blustery winds at St. Andrews feel more like a gentle breeze.

-When critic after critic across the globe waited for Louis to crack, Oosthuizen continued to be rock solid off every tee and steady on every green.
+When critics across the globe waited for Louis to crack, Oosthuizen continued to be rock solid off every tee and steady on every green.

-Who could blame anyone though for assuming that he would fade like Lindsay Lohan’s career?
+Who could blame anyone though for thinking that he would fade like Lindsay Lohan’s career?

 So why would today be any different?